Salesforce to buy workplace app Slack in $27.7 billion deal

 The offer represents a premium of 54% since the first report emerged last week about the deal talks.

-Slack shares fell marginally to $43.8 in extended trading on Tuesday, while Salesforce’s stock declined nearly 4%.
+Slack shares fell marginally to $43.73 in extended trading on Tuesday, while Salesforce’s stock declined above 4%.

 “(Salesforce) shares will likely be range-bound in the short term given the large transaction, but we are believers in the benefits of this deal to CRM and see shares recovering,” Barclays analyst Raimo Lenschow said.

-Separately, Salesforce reported third-quarter revenue of $5.42 billion on Tuesday, beating analysts’ estimate of $5.25 billion, according to IBES data from Refinitiv.
+Separately, Salesforce reported third-quarter revenue of $5.42 billion, beating analysts’ estimate of $5.25 billion, according to IBES data from Refinitiv.

-Salesforce also said Chief Financial Officer Mark Hawkins would retire in January, and will be replaced by Chief Legal Officer Amy Weaver.
+Salesforce also said Chief Financial Officer Mark Hawkins would retire in January, and would be replaced by Chief Legal Officer Amy Weaver.

 Reporting by Munsif Vengattil, Stephen Nellis and Krystal Hu; Editing by Sriraj Kalluvila